-During our inspection we went to the service's office and spoke with the registered manager, two support workers and one person who used the service.
-We looked at three care records and two staff records; we also looked at various documents relating to the management of the service.
-After the inspection visit we spoke to six relatives to gain feedback.
+During our inspection we went to the service's office and spoke with the manager, the team leader and one support worker.
+We also spoke to two people who used the service.
+We looked at two care records and three staff records; we looked at various documents relating to the management of the service.
+After the inspection visit we spoke to one relative.